jjmccollum/teiphy/paper.md

 1. preserve as much detail as they can from their material sources, including paratextual features;
 2. reproduce the text of their sources as closely as possible, with editorial regularizations to things like orthography, accentuation, and scribal shorthand encoded alongside rather than in place of the source text; and
-3. describe uncertainties about a source's contents as accurately as possible, allowing for degrees of uncertainty and multiple choices for disambiguations if necessary.
+3. describe uncertainties about a source’s contents as accurately as possible, allowing for degrees of uncertainty and multiple choices for disambiguations if necessary.

 These principles have much bearing on the editing of critical texts, a task fundamental to both digital humanities and classical philology.
 Within the digital humanities, phylogenetic algorithms have been popular approaches to this task.